ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 https://example.com/software/my-app/1.0.0/my-app-1.0.0.tar.gz
 ```

+Note that the app version of deployed apps is read from the [app.yaml
+file](https://docs.ionoid.io/docs/iot-apps.html#app-yaml-format) on devices, make sure it is always correctly set.

-3. Produce the `app.xdelta` file of the `my-app` between `my-app-1.0.0.tar.gz` and `my-app-2.0.0.tar.gz` using `xdelta3`:
+3. Produce the diff `app.xdelta` file of the `my-app` between `my-app-1.0.0.tar.gz` and `my-app-2.0.0.tar.gz` using `xdelta3`:
 ```bash
 $ xdelta3 -e -s my-app-1.0.0.tar.gz my-app-2.0.0.tar.gz app.xdelta
 ```

-4. Host the generated `app.xdelta` file that updates `my-app` from version `1.0.0` to `2.0.0` or to any other last version at:
+4. Host the generated `app.xdelta` file that updates `my-app` from version `1.0.0` to `2.0.0` or to any other last
+version at the same URL directory path where the full package was hosted, point 2.
 ```
 https://example.com/software/my-app/1.0.0/app.xdelta
 ```

-Use the same URL directory path where the full package was hosted, point 2.

 5. Perform a delta update by specifying the Delta URL at: